We’ve all been using our cars, vans and motorbikes less than usual in 2020, but when should you declare your car off road?

 Should I SORN my car if I’m not using it for a while?

 Ultimately, it’s up to you.
-Although many of us are using our vehicles less at the moment due to government advice around staying at home, you may still need to use your vehicle to do the food shopping, pick up medication or in an emergency.
+Although many of us have been using our vehicles less during the coronavirus pandemic, you may still need to use your vehicle to do the food shopping, pick up medication or in an emergency.
 If you know for sure that you’re not going to be using your car for a while and plan to stop paying your insurance or road tax, then yes, you will need a SORN to declare your car off road and out of use to avoid a fine from the DVLA.
 If your vehicle isn't taxed or doesn't have valid car insurance and you haven't declared it as off road through a SORN, you'll automatically be fined.

 Do I still need car insurance if I SORN my car?